Admissions - Graduate Programs

 • Resume or Curriculum Vitae (CV)

 • Official Transcript(s): All external applicants must submit an official transcript from all institutions attended after high school graduation.
-All transcripts of coursework completed outside the United States must be evaluated by CED, Center for Educational Documentation; WES, World Education Services, Inc., or SpanTran (The Graduate Admissions Office will obtain transcripts of internal candidates from Wentworth on their behalf)
+All transcripts of coursework completed at a non-US university must be evaluated by CED, Center for Educational Documentation; WES, World Education Services, Inc., or The Evaluation Company (TEC) with a course-by-course report (The Graduate Admissions Office will obtain transcripts of internal candidates from Wentworth on their behalf)

 • Proof of English Proficiency (for non-native English speakers): Please review Wentworth's English proficiency requirements.
 International applicants will also be required to submit proof of financial support.